HIGH BLOOD PRESSURE OVERVIEW

 Some people will respond well to one drug but not to another.
 Therefore, it may take time to determine the right drug(s) and proper dose to effectively lower blood pressure with a minimum of side effects.

-Diuretics — Diuretics lower blood pressure mainly by causing the kidneys to excrete more water and sodium, which reduces fluid volume throughout the body and widens (dilates) blood vessels.
+Diuretics — Diuretics lower blood pressure mainly by causing the kidneys to excrete more sodium and water, which reduces fluid volume throughout the body and widens (dilates) blood vessels.

 The diuretics used to treat high blood pressure are thiazides (chlorthalidone, hydrochlorothiazide, and indapamide).
 In some cases, a potassium supplement or a potassium-sparing diuretic (amiloride, spironolactone, or triamterene) are given in combination with a thiazide diuretic because the thiazides can cause potassium deficiency since increased amounts of potassium are excreted in the urine.